Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 - Re-arrange the resulting controlled-NOTs into increments.

 Here are the starting and ending states, for 6 wires.
-Notice that all of the remaining operations leave at least one wire unaffected, so that the constructions from the previous parts will be applicable:
+Notice that all of the operations on the right hand side leave at least one wire unaffected, so that the classical constructions from the previous parts will be applicable:

 ![Bootstrapping an Ancilla Bit](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/Bootstrapping_an_Ancilla_Bit.png)

 Let's convince ourselves that this overall construction works.
 We already know that the increment-decrement part acts like a controlled-$\sqrt{Z}$; it will add a phase factor of $i$ to the `ON, ON, ON, ON, ON, ON` and `ON, ON, ON, ON, ON, OFF` states.
-We also know that the Hadamard gate just switch between Z-rotation and X-rotation, so if we ignore them and get a controlled-Z then the circuit works.
+We also know that the Hadamard gates just switches between Z-rotation and X-rotation, so if we pretend the Hadamards aren't there and find that the circuit implements a controlled-Z then the circuit works.
-All that's left to account for is the four $\sqrt[4]{Z}$/$\sqrt[4]{Z}^\dagger$ gates and controlled-NOTs.
+All that's left to account for is the four $\sqrt[4]{Z}$/$\sqrt[4]{Z}^\dagger$ and controlled-NOT gates.
 Well, when all the control wires are ON, and the target wire is OFF, both of the $\sqrt{Z}^\dagger$ gates will fire and the `ON, ON, ON, ON, ON, OFF` state will gain a phase factor of $-i$.
-And when all the wires are ON, both of the $\sqrt{Z}$ gates fire instead and the `ON, ON, ON, ON, ON, ON` state will gain a phase factor of $i$.
+And when all the wires are ON, both of the $\sqrt{Z}$ gates fire instead and the `ON, ON, ON, ON, ON, ON` state will gain a phase factor of $+i$.

-The overall effect on the `ON, ON, ON, ON, ON, OFF` was to gain a phase factor of $i$ and a phase factor of $-i$.
+The overall effect on the `ON, ON, ON, ON, ON, OFF` state was to gain a phase factor of $i$ and a phase factor of $-i$.
 In other words, there was no overall effect, because $i \cdot -i = 1$.
-That leaves `ON, ON, ON, ON, ON, ON` as the only affected state, and it gained two phase factors of $-i$ for a net phase shift of $i^2 = -1$.
+That leaves `ON, ON, ON, ON, ON, ON` as the only affected state, and it gained two phase factors of $i$ for a net phase shift of $i^2 = -1$.
 Therefore the circuit, when ignoring the Hadamard gates, is a controlled-Z operation that depends on every wire.
-Meaning the overall circuit is a controlled-Z that depends on every wire.
+Meaning the overall circuit is in fact a full controlled-X, as desired.

 That's it.
 Reduce the large controlled-nots and increments into a linear number of Toffoli-or-smaller gates by using the constructions from the last two posts, and we're done.
-I would show the resulting circuit in a diagram, if it weren't for the fact that the construction uses something like $\tilde 100 n$ gates.
+I would show the resulting circuit in a diagram, if it weren't for the fact that the construction uses something like $\approx 100 n$ gates.
-Clearly, in practice, it's more efficient to just have $n$ zeroed ancilla bits available for use (because then you'd only need $\tilde 2n$ gates).
+Clearly, in practice, it's more efficient to just have $n$ zeroed ancilla bits available for use (because then you'd only need $\approx 2n$ gates).

-That being said... isn't it bad that we need smaller and smaller gates as $n$ increases?
+That being said... isn't it bad that our solution needs smaller and smaller gates as $n$ increases?

 # Trying to Avoid Exponentially Precise Gates